barumau/pandunia/english/index.md

 There are three structural types of Pandunia that familiarize learners with the most common types and structures of languages.

-1. *Analytic Pandunia* (AP) is the simplest type.
+1. **Mini Pandunia** (MnP) is the simplest type.
-   It has only invariable words and it uses a fixed word order to arrange words in sentences.
+   It has only invariable words.
+   It uses specific grammatical words and **no inflection** to indicate grammatical relationships.
-2. *Middle Pandunia* (MP) is a compromise between the extreme types.
+2. *Midi Pandunia* (MdP) is a compromise between the extreme types.
-   It uses a system of *word class markers* to arrange words in sentences.
+   It uses **little inflection** to indicate grammatical relationships.
+   It has exactly five inflectional suffixes, which are the famous five **word class markers**.
-3. *Synthetic Pandunia* (SP) is the most complicated type.
+3. *Maxi Pandunia* (MxP) is the most complicated type.
-   It changes the form of words when they are used in different ways in sentences.
+   It uses **much inflection** to indicate grammatical relationships, and forms of words can change considerably.

 The types are compatible with each other!
-The most advanced type, Synthetic Pandunia, includes Middle Pandunia, which in turn includes Analytic Pandunia.
+The most advanced type, Maxi Pandunia, includes Midi Pandunia, which in turn includes Mini Pandunia.

-The best way to get familiar with the three types is to start from Middle Pandunia.
+The best way to get familiar with the three types is to start from Midi Pandunia.
-Middle Pandunia words consist of two parts: the word stem and a *vowel ending* that indicates the word's part of speech.
+Midi Pandunia words consist of two parts: the word stem and a *vowel ending* that indicates the word's part of speech.

 - Every adjective ends in ***-i***.